 Isabel had classic symptoms of stroke – paralysis, droopy face, gargled speech, and general confusion.
 However, some women are not so lucky to be around people who recognize the classic symptoms – even less so if the symptoms are not classic.
 According to the 2015 version of the Scientific American White Papers, “women may experience different stroke symptoms than men, and they face risk factors that differ from their male counterparts’ or affect them disproportionately.”
 In fact, women account for more than half of new or recurrent strokes, and because they are more likely to have longer lifespans, the consequences of stroke affect them more significantly.

-Isabel’s stroke could’ve been caused by a number of factors – one of the most significant ones being, the hole in heart, referred to as a patent foramen ovale (PFO).
+Isabel’s stroke could’ve been caused by a number of factors.
+One of the most significant conditions for someone her age is having a patent foramen ovale (PFO), which is a small hole in heart.
 This condition, along with the fact that she was taking birth control pills, which put women at greater risk for blood clots, could’ve caused her ischemic stroke.
 However, doctors couldn’t define a clear, single cause as Isabel was in otherwise great health.

 Because Isabel never expected to be a stroke victim, she hopes her story can help others prevent or manage strokes, even if they don’t think they’re at risk.
 She recommends educating everyone around you about recognizing the symptoms of stroke and how crucial speed is in minimizing the damaging effects of stroke.